graciasrochelle/TSACodingChallengeAPI/README.md

 This application is deployed on AWS EC2 instance.

+This api is consumed by a [react web application](https://github.com/graciasrochelle/TSACodingChallengeReactApp/blob/master/README.md)

 ### Possible extension

 1. _GitHub actions_ is integrated to run tests.
 The deployment of this project to AWS EC2 instance is manual and can be automated using github actions.